zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 please, go ahead create and use many packages in all your projects thank you!

+^I will share slides and the cool app project soon on Twitter and Github

 ## <br>

 # [fit] Swift Package